Skip to main content

 Add federal and state withholding

-Enter your W-4 allowances, filing status, and state to calculate the correct federal and state tax withholdings.
+Enter your W-4 filing status, annual Step 4(b) deductions, and state to estimate federal and state tax withholdings.

 Include pre-tax deductions